learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 ## Example

-Let's use our song domain as an example.
+Let's use a song domain as an example.
 Imagine we have a `Song` class that is responsible for making songs.
 Every song will come with two attributes, a `title` and a `length`.
 We could make a bunch of new songs, but first, we want to look at all the songs that have already been created.

-Imagine we have a database with 1 million songs.
+Imagine we already have a database with 1 million songs.
 We need to build three methods to access all of those songs and convert them to Ruby objects.

 ## `.new_from_db`